-Over the past decade, significant debate has emerged on the extent to which China will be able to catch-up to the West.
+Over the past decade, significant debate has emerged on the extent to which China will be able to catch up to the West.
 There are numerous indicators on either side of this debate.
-Fueled by over 30 years of close to 10% annual growth, in 2010 China surpassed Japan to become the second largest economy in the world.
-In the end of 2014, China has surpassed U.S.A becoming the world's largest economy.
-And companies on the Fortune Global 500 increased from 20 in 2005 to 95 in 2014.
-While many indicators suggest China's economic time has come, others suggest that there is still much ground to cover and there are significant challenges.
-First, despite the economic achievements, income inequality is high and there is also significant variation in economic development between coastal and inland China, between urban and rural areas, and between certain industries.
-Although infrastructure and manufacturing have raced ahead, consumer and service industries still have lagged behind.
-There are significant structural challenges such as the middle income trap and increasing integration of the global business environment that China will need to address in order to fully catch-up.
+Fueled by over 30 years of close to 10 percent annual growth, in 2010 China surpassed Japan to become the second-largest economy in the world.
+At the end of 2014, China, by one measure, surpassed the United States to become the world's largest economy.
+And its number of companies on the Fortune Global 500 increased from 20 in 2005 to 95 in 2014.

+While many indicators suggest China's economic time has come, others suggest that there is still much ground to cover and significant challenges.
+First, despite the economic achievements, income inequality is high, and there is also significant variation in economic development between coastal and inland regions, between urban and rural areas, and between certain industries.
+For example, as infrastructure and manufacturing have raced ahead, consumer and service industries still have lagged behind.
+Further, there are significant structural challenges such as the middle income trap and increasing integration of the global business environment that China will need to address in order to fully catch up.

-In this new series of columns, we will analyze and recommend the national, corporate and individual level dimensions of how China and Chinese firms can catch-up.
-Prior historical examples of successful national-level catching-up, from Germany to South Korea have shown the importance of state policy and strong domestic economic industry, with targeted exports.
-But in today's world, low hanging export fruit has been taken and countries need to be much more effective at building domestic "software" capabilities such as education and consumption, and providing better tools for their companies and citizens to effectively integrate into the global economy.
-Our goal is to shed light on the key mechanisms of "catching-up" in today's world.
+In this new series of columns, we will analyze and recommend the national, corporate and individual dimensions of how China and Chinese firms can catch up.
+Prior historical examples of successful national-level catching up, from Germany to South Korea, have shown the importance of state policy and strong domestic economic industry, with targeted exports.
+But in today's world, low-hanging export fruit has been picked and countries need to be much more effective at building domestic "software" capabilities such as education and consumption, and providing better tools for their companies and citizens to effectively integrate into the global economy.
+Our goal is to shed light on the key mechanisms of catching up in today's world.

-The idea of a country "catching-up" is based on historical cases of the development of Germany, Japan, South Korea, Taiwan and other countries and regions that have successfully valuted from developing to developed country status.
-Theoretically, catching-up can be interpreted as the ability to narrow the gap in productivity and income per capita with the leading countries.
-Over history, catching up countries owe their success to a number of different reasons, for example a) the introduction of new and dyanamic systems based on mass production and distribution that enabled the USA to catch-up to the UK in the second half of the 19th and early 20th centuries; b) for Germany in the 19th century, catching-up was enabled by new ways of organizing production, and research and development; c) more recently, organizational innovation in the manufacturing system such as just-in-time system spurred Japan forward; and d) development of a free-market and foreign direct investment were instrumental to catching-up in Singapore and Hong Kong.
-This shows that there are many ways that countries can advance, however also raises questions about what the formula or path by which China will be able to complete its catching-up journey.
+The idea of a country catching up is based on historical cases of the development of Germany, Japan, South Korea, Taiwan and other countries and regions that have successfully vaulted from developing to developed country status.
+Theoretically, catching up can be interpreted as the ability to narrow the gap in productivity and income per capita with leading countries.
+Over history, countries that are catching up owe their success to a number of different reasons, for example a) the introduction of new and dynamic systems based on mass production and distribution that enabled the United States to catch up to Britain in the second half of the 19th and early 20th centuries; b) for Germany in the 19th century, catching up was enabled by new ways of organizing production, and research and development; c) more recently, organizational innovation in manufacturing spurred Japan forward; and d) development of a free market and foreign direct investment were instrumental to catching up in Singapore and Hong Kong.
+This shows that there are many ways that countries can advance, but also raises questions about what the formula or path by which China will be able to complete its journey.